-- 6.1.1 In Northern Ireland 'mental illness' or 'disorder' and related expressions are defined in section 3(1) of the Mental Health (NI) Order 1986. - 6.1.2 The definition of 'mental disorder' is broad and includes mental illness, learning disabilities or any other disorder or disability of the mind.
-Examples of clinically recognised mental disorders include personality disorders, eating disorders, autistic spectrum disorders, mental illnesses such as depression, bi-polar disorder and schizophrenia, as well as learning disabilities. - 6.1.3 'Mental illness' means a state of mind which affects a person's thinking, perception, emotion or judgement to the extent that he/she requires care or medical treatment in his/her own interests or in the interests of other persons. - 6.1.4 'Learning disability' means "...a state of arrested or incomplete development of the mind which includes significant impairment of intelligence and social functioning." - 6.1.5 It has been estimated that more than 20% of young people in Northern Ireland will suffer significant mental health problems before their 18th birthday.7 Furthermore, a recent report has indicated that 1 in 10 school children in Northern Ireland have a diagnosable mental illness.8 Children and young people in the criminal justice system with poor mental health are extremely vulnerable.
+- 6.1.1 As with children with experience of care, young people with mental health difficulties also tend to be over represented in the youth justice system. - 6.1.2 In Northern Ireland 'mental illness' or 'disorder' and related expressions are defined in section 3(1) of the Mental Health (NI) Order 1986.
+The definition of 'mental disorder' is broad and includes mental illness, learning disabilities or any other disorder or disability of the mind.
+Examples of clinically recognised mental disorders include personality disorders, eating disorders, autistic spectrum disorders, mental illnesses such as depression, bi-polar disorder and schizophrenia, as well as learning disabilities. - 6.1.3 'Mental illness' means a state of mind which affects a person's thinking, perception, emotion or judgement to the extent that he/she requires care or medical treatment in his/her own interests or in the interests of other persons. - 6.1.4 'Learning disability' is defined as "...a state of arrested or incomplete development of the mind which includes significant impairment of intelligence and social functioning." - 6.1.5 It has been estimated that more than 20% of young people in Northern Ireland will suffer significant mental health problems before their 18th birthday.
+The Furthermore, a recent report has indicated that 1 in 10 school children in Northern Ireland have a diagnosable mental illness.
+The school children in Northern Ireland have a diagnosable mental illness. - 6.1.6 Children and young people in the criminal justice system with poor mental health are extremely vulnerable.